Frequently asked questions

 How can the personal representative(s)/executor(s) contact you?

-There are various ways that you can contact us, but you may find the quickest way to notify us is to complete our Contact us form.
+There are various ways that you can contact us, but you may find the quickest way to notify us is to complete our Contact us form (link opens in a new tab).

 You can also call our Customer Services team on 0345 900 0900 or write to us at M&S Bank, PO Box 10581, 51 Saffron Road, Wigston, LE18 4US.